arvindtelharkar1992/Advanced-Docker/README.md

 docker build -t image2 .
 docker run -it --link container1:aliascontainer --name container2 image2
 ```
-Note that image1 and image2 here are the names of the images and not the folders(as here)
+Note that image1 and image2 here are the names of the images and not the folders(as here in this repo structure)

 container2 links to container1 and does a simple curl for reading the contents of the file myfile.txt on port 9001.

 After running container2, the message 'Hello message from arvind' should be visible

 ## 2. Ambassador Pattern